23. Electric circuits

 Figure 23.4 – Incandescent light bulbs with power ratings of 60 W and 100 W (left).
 LED light bulbs with power ratings of 4.5 W and 8 W. This figure, created by Alyssa J. Pasquale, Ph.D., is licensed under CC BY-NC-SA 4.0.

-For now, it is sufficient to point out that incandescent light bulbs have larger power ratings than LED bulbs of similar brightness due to the fact that incandescent bulbs generate a lot of heat.
-Some of the electrical power going into the incandescent bulbs will be emitted as light, with the rest being emitted as heat.
+For now, it is sufficient to point out that incandescent light bulbs have larger power ratings than LED light bulbs of similar brightness due to the fact that incandescent light bulbs generate a lot of heat.
+Some of the electrical power going into the incandescent light bulbs will be emitted as light, with the rest being emitted as heat.
 LED light bulbs are much more efficient at converting electric energy to light.
-Furthermore, LED bulbs tend to last longer than incandescent bulbs.
+Furthermore, LED light bulbs tend to last longer than incandescent light bulbs.
 This efficiency is better for the environment and saves us money on our electric bills.

 Speaking of electric bills, if you have ever paid one, you have probably noticed that the units used in the bills are kilowatt-hours.
 This is a unit of energy.
 Energy equals power times time.
 Because kilowatt is a unit of power, and hours are a unit of time, a kilowatt-hour is a unit of energy.
 One kilowatt-hour is equal to consuming one thousand watts of power during the time period of an entire hour.